 As one of Engadget’s resident mobile geeks, I’ve reviewed dozens of midrange phones and have found that a great smartphone doesn’t have to cost a fortune.
 Years of commoditization have brought features once exclusive to high-end devices – including big batteries, multi-camera arrays and high refresh rate displays – down to their more affordable siblings.
-While there are still some things you'll only find on flagship smartphones, you don't have to compromise as much anymore if you're buying on a budget.
-If you have less than $600 to spend, I can help you figure out what features to prioritize when trying to find the best midrange phone for the money.
+While there are still some things you'll only find on flagship smartphones, you don't have to compromise as much anymore if you're looking to find the best buy at a lower price point.
+If you have less than $600 to spend, I can help you figure out what features to prioritize when trying to find the best midrange smartphone.

 Google Pixel 7a

 The best (and only) iPhone under $600

 OnePlus Nord N200 5G

 What is a midrange phone, anyway?